marylieh/SimpleWarpV3/README.md

 The plugin now also features a "per-warp-permission System".
 That means if you enable "RequirePermissionForEachWarp" in your Warps.yml Config, every Warp Point gets an individual Permission that follows this scheme: "simplewarp.warp.WARPNAME".
 (You have to replace WARPNAME with the exact name of your warp point).
 Only players with the correct permissions can see and use the warp points.
+You can now set Default Warp Point permissions in the Permission.yml file.
+Note: Only simplewarp permissions can be set by default.
+Other Permissions in the Permission.yml file will be ignored.

 [![CircleCI](https://circleci.com/gh/marylieh/SimpleWarpV3/tree/main.svg?style=shield)](https://circleci.com/gh/marylieh/SimpleWarpV3/tree/main)
 ## Commands